1977 Police Officers' and Firefighters' Retirement Fund ('77 Fund) Member Handbook: Introduction

-This handbook summarizes your rights and benefits as a member of the 1977 Police Officers’ and Firefighters’ Pension and Disability Fund (1977 Fund, or “the Fund”).
+This handbook summarizes your rights and benefits as a member of the 1977 Police Officers’ and Firefighters’ Retirement Fund ('77 Fund, or “the Fund”).

 On July 1, 2011, the Indiana Public Retirement System (INPRS) Board of Trustees began to manage the Fund.
 Any mention of the Public Employees’ Retirement Fund (PERF) Board in this handbook and other materials will refer to the INPRS Board.

 Your '77 Fund was established to make benefit payments to you and your survivors as outlined by Indiana statutes.
 The Fund consists of:

 - member contributions,

 This handbook explains the benefit terms of the Fund.

 You are required to join the Fund if:

 - you are a full-time, fully-paid police officer, or